browserengineering/book/book/visual-effects.md

 Rounded corners have an interesting history in computing.
 Their [inclusion][mac-story] into the original Macintosh is a fun story to read, and also demonstrates how computers often end up echoing reality.
-It also shows just how hard it was to implement what seem to us today to be simple features, due to the very limited memory, and lack of floating-point arithmetic, of early personal computers (here's some [example source code][quickdraw] used on early Macintosh computers to implement this feature).
+It also shows just how hard it was to implement features that appear simple to us today, due to the very limited memory, and lack of floating-point arithmetic, of early personal computers (here's some [example source code][quickdraw] used on early Macintosh computers to implement this feature).